Write for Literary Ladies Guide

-The goal of Literary Ladies’ Guide is to be the most comprehensive site about classic women authors (mainly in the English language, or who have been translated into English).
+The goal of Literary Ladies’ Guide is to be the most comprehensive archive on the subject of classic women authors (mainly in the English language, or who have been translated into English).

 We’re also looking for posts on feminism and feminist topics as they relate to women’s classic literature and the authors on this site.